Learning Outcomes

 - Equitable interests are only binding on a purchaser of a legal estate if the purchaser is not a bona fide purchaser for value without notice.

-- Notice can be actual, constructive, or imputed, and includes knowledge held by the purchaser’s agent.
+- Notice can be actual, constructive, or imputed, and includes knowledge held by the purchaser’s agent (codified by s 199(1) LPA 1925).

-- Purchasers must make reasonable enquiries and inspections to avoid being fixed with constructive notice.
+- Purchasers must make reasonable enquiries and inspections to avoid constructive notice.
+Occupation by someone other than the seller obliges further enquiry.

-- The doctrine of notice does not apply to registered land.
+- The doctrine of notice does not apply to registered land; in registered land, priority depends on registration and overriding interests.

-- The doctrine of notice is central to the enforceability of equitable interests in unregistered land for SQE1.
+- The doctrine of notice is central to the enforceability of equitable interests in unregistered land which cannot be protected by a Land Charge (for example, beneficial interests under a trust).

 Key Terms and Concepts